Activism advice to Liberal Democrat members and supporters

 Guidance for PRINT activity

-Delivery of print materials has been suspended and all members and supporters are requested to adhere to social distancing requirements in line with the Government announcement on 23.03.20.
+Delivery of print materials using members and volunteers has been suspended and all members and supporters are requested to adhere to social distancing requirements in line with the Government announcement on 23.03.20.

 Guidance for DOORSTEP activity